YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUTEXFRCDTERM, Mutual Exclusion subsystem detected forced termination of process xxxx.
 Crit salvaged from database file dddd.

-Run Time Warning: This indicates that YottaDB confirmed inappropriate termination of the process xxxx, while holding crit on database file dddd.
+Run Time Warning: This indicates that YottaDB confirmed an inappropriate termination of the process xxxx, while holding crit on database file dddd.

 Action: Determine the cause of the termination and take appropriate action.